ycwu1997/D-Persona/README.md

       @inproceedings{wu2024dpersona,
-        title={Diversified and Personalized Multi-rater Medical Image Segmentation}, author={Wu, Yicheng and Luo, Xiangde and Xu, Zhe, and Guo, Xiaoqing and Ju, Lie and Ge, Zongyuan and Liao, Wenjuan and Cai, Jianfei}, booktitle={Proceedings of the IEEE/CVF conference on computer vision and pattern recognition}, year={2024},
+        title={Diversified and Personalized Multi-rater Medical Image Segmentation}, author={Wu, Yicheng and Luo, Xiangde and Xu, Zhe, and Guo, Xiaoqing and Ju, Lie and Ge, Zongyuan and Liao, Wenjun and Cai, Jianfei}, booktitle={Proceedings of the IEEE/CVF conference on computer vision and pattern recognition}, year={2024},
         organization={IEEE}